Speakers' Corner: United States

 Tom L. Johnson, the radical reforming Mayor of Cleveland (1901–1909), dedicated the north-west quadrant of Public Square to free speech, as in Hyde Park.
 Speeches and meetings there were common in the early part of the century; Anarchist Emma Goldman addressed a large crowd there in 1908.
 Today the site remains the traditional place for rallies and demonstrations in Cleveland, around Mayor Johnson's statue.

 The University of California at Berkeley had a free speech area in front of Sproul Plaza until 1964.
-The University of Missouri hosts a Speaker's Corner, referred to as "Speaker's Circle".
+The University of Missouri hosts a speakers' corner, referred to as "Speaker's Circle".
 There are only two such locations in the entire state of Missouri.

 As a result of winter semesters visits to England and Hyde Park, Elon University created a Speakers' Corner on campus.
 No persons from outside the university may speak without a permit.
 Students are free to speak at any time as long as they don't use amplification, do not disrupt others, do not damage property and do not cause dangerous conditions.

 Bughouse Square in Washington Square Park, Chicago, was known as a free speech site from the 1910s to the 1960s.

-The pedestrian-only area of Pennsylvania Avenue on the north side of the White House in Washington, D.C. has become a de facto speaker's corner.
+The pedestrian-only area of Pennsylvania Avenue on the north side of the White House in Washington, D.C. has become a de facto speakers' corner.
 Consistent with the principles of the First Amendment, ad hoc public speaking is generally legal in all public places in Washington DC, although organised demonstrations require police permits.

 Inspired by Speakers' Corner, Karl Dean, the Mayor of Nashville, designated a space for live music in the southwest corner of Centennial Park (Nashville), calling it Musicians Corner.
 A free concert series of the same name takes place in this space each year.